Nitobe Koretami

-Nitobe Koretami (新渡戸 維民, 1769 – 1845) was a samurai of the Morioka clan during the late Edo period.
-He was a martial arts scholar.
+Nitobe Koretami (新渡戸 維民, 1769 – 1845) was a Japanese samurai, martial arts scholar and retainer of the Morioka Domain during the late Edo period.

 Life

 Nitobe Koretami was born in 1769.
 He was called Eikichi (栄吉) in his childhood.
 After he attained adulthood, he was also called Minji (民司) and Heiroku (平六).
-He was called Denzō(伝蔵) in his second half of life and later called Chiō(痴翁).
-His father was Tsuneyoshi(常贇), and his mother was Oei (おゑい, daughter of Ōta Hidenori (太田秀典) of Hanamaki).
-When these parents got married, the Nitobe family received about 11 Koku.
-And even when his sister got married, the Nitobe family gave her husband's family a substantial amount of dowry.
-However, in his era, the Nitobe family was greatly ups and downs.
+He was called Denzō (伝蔵) in his second half of life and later called Chiō (痴翁).
+His father was Nitobe Tsuneyoshi (常贇), and his mother was Oei (おゑい), the daughter of Ōta Hidenori (太田秀典) of Hanamaki.
+When his parents married, the Nitobe family received about 11 koku.
+And when his sister married, the Nitobe family gave her husband's family a substantial dowry.
+However, during his life, the family had ups and downs.
 He studied under Kenshin's martial arts instructor, Urushido Yoshimasa (漆戸至昌).
 He bestowed that martial arts training to Tochinai Takayoshi (栃内逢吉).

 Around the beginning of the 19th century, the security of Hanamaki Castle became weak due to Nanbu Toshitaka's sovereign reforms due to financial difficulties, so he secretly agreed with several warriors and raised funds for Hanamaki Castle security.
 After Toshitaka's death in 1820, he thought it was time and filed a white paper with the Morioka clan, along with several samurai, including his son Nueta (縫太, Nitobe Tsutō).
 However, the white paper was not accepted, and he was taken up on a semi-land and expelled to Tanabu(now part of the city of Mutsu).
 He was forgiven in 1826 and returned to Hanamaki.
 He served a secret official business at Morioka Domain.
 He was recognized for his work and he was involved in the governing of Morioka.
 He also worked as a writer and he died on October 7, 1845.